Peptide spectral library: Advantages and limitations

 First, a greatly reduced search space will decrease the searching time.
 Second, by taking full advantage of all spectral features including relative fragment intensities, neutral losses from fragments and various additional specific fragments, the process of spectra searching will be more specific, and it will generally provide better discrimination between true and false matches.

 Spectral library searching is not applicable in a situation where the discovery of novel peptides or proteins is the goal.
-Fortunately, more and more high-quality mass spectra are being acquired by the collective contribution of the scientific community, which will continuously expand the coverage of peptide spectral library.
+However, more and more high-quality mass spectra are being acquired by the collective contribution of the scientific community, which will continuously expand the coverage of peptide spectral libraries.

-Research community focused peptide spectral Libraries
+Research community-focused libraries

-For a peptide spectra library, to reach a maximal coverage is a long-term goal, even with the support of scientific community and ever-growing proteomic technologies.
+For a peptide spectral library, to reach a maximal coverage is a long-term goal, even with the support of scientific community and ever-growing proteomic technologies.
 However, the optimization for a particular module of the peptide spectra library is a more manageable goal, e.g. the proteins in a particular organelle or relevant to a particular biological phenotype.
-For example, a researcher studying mitochondrial proteome, will likely focus his/her analyses within protein modules within the mitochondria.
+For example, a researcher studying the mitochondrial proteome will likely focus on analyses within protein modules within the mitochondria.
 The research community focused peptide spectral library supports targeted research in a comprehensive fashion for a particular research community.